Rác Thermal Bath

 The Rác Thermal Bath, located in Budapest, Hungary, is an 8000-square metre bath and is renowned for its Turkish bath dating back to the 16th century, and its imperial pools and shower corridor built in the age of the Austro-Hungarian Monarchy.
-The bath is listed as a UNESCO World Heritage site and is now part of the newly built complex of the Rac Hotel & Thermal Spa.
-Its name derives from the ancient Hungarian name of Serbs, one of the former cohabiting populations in Tabán.
+The bath is listed as a UNESCO World Heritage Site and is now part of the newly built complex of the Rác Hotel & Thermal Spa.
+Its name derives from an old Hungarian name for Serbs, one of the former inhabitants of diverse historical Tabán.

 History

 Turkish bath

-The oldest part of the Rác Bath is the Turkish cupola, built in 1572, which was called Kücsük Ilica ("Small Thermal") at the time.
+The oldest part of the Rác Bath is the Turkish cupola, built in 1572, which was called Küçük Ilica ("Small Thermal Spring") at the time.
+It was commissioned by the civic judge of Pest and later owned by Buda governor Sokollu Mustafa Pasha and part of his endowment legacy.
 This cupola remained in a very good state through the centuries and therefore could be authentically restored.
 The windows, reveals, kurnas (marble basins on the walls), pool and floor are still the original ones perfectly renovated to their authentic state; thus it looks the same and can be used as it was in the 16th century.